-Kenneth's written and visual work can often be seen gracing the pages
+Ken's written and visual work can often be seen gracing the pages of

-of the Canon EOS Magazine, and in 2001 he had a number of photographic-slides
+the Canon EOS Magazine, and in 2001 he had a number of

-of bird images accepted by Dorling Kindersley for their Encyclopaedia
+photographic-slides of bird images accepted by Dorling Kindersley for

-of Animals.
-Kenneth has lately been working on a number of introductory
+their Encyclopaedia of Animals.
+Ken has lately been working on a number of introductory

 articles for several magazines.

 In April an illustrated article was published in Cheshire Life about

 the Red Rocks Nature Reserve, Wirral.
 In July French magazine published